KorelU/Practicing-GitHub-Pages/BasicNetworkConfiguration.md

 To familiarize yourself with the DENT NOS we designed a simple tutorial for you.
-This tutorial will quickly cover interfaces and how to configure a simple network using iproute2.
+This tutorial will quickly cover interfaces and how to configure a simple network.
+***
 ## **Interfaces**
 A network interface is the point of connection between a computer and a network.
-As a system administrator you may want to know the available network interfaces in your Linux system to manage network configurations.
+As a system administrator you may want to know the available network interfaces in your system to manage network configurations.